 All students with disabilities are tested.
-Students pursuing a course of study based on Maryland content standards participate in the administration of Maryland School Assessments and the geometry end-of-course exam.
-Students pursuing an alternate course of study based on their IEP participate in Maryland's alternate assessment, IMAP.
-Participation rates and performance levels of students with disabilities on MSA and IMAP are included in AYP determinations.
-Maryland's alternate achievement standards are aligned with the academic content standards.
+Students pursuing a course of study based on Maryland content standards participate in the administration of Maryland School Assessments and the end-of-course algebra/data analysis and English 2 exams.
+Students pursuing an alternate course of study based on their IEP participate in Maryland's alternate assessment, Alt-MSA.
+Beginning in 2007-2008, Maryland will implement the modified assessments for students with disabilities.
+The proficient scores from the modified assessments will be capped at 2% of the total tested population.
+Participation rates and performance levels of students with disabilities on MSA, Alt-MSA, and the modified assessments are included in AYP determinations.
+Maryland's alternate achievement standards and modified achievement standards are aligned with the State's academic content standards.

-Maryland fully intends to revise or add policies in accordance with any new U.S. Department of Education guidance on the development of alternative assessments.
-Furthermore, while Maryland's current assessment for students with severely challenging disabilities (IMAP) was reported in the 2002 Maryland School Performance Report as an aggregated score, the IMAP has been revised and was administered for the first time in the spring of 2003 in a new form that will produce separate mathematics and reading scores as required by NCLB Section 200.6.
-For the 2001-2002 school year, students taking IMAP area classified as "basic" since IMAP did not yield separate scores for reading and mathematics.
-In 2002-2003, IMAP will yield separate scores for reading and mathematics and they will be counted according to the following criteria:
+Maryland fully intends to revise or add policies in accordance with any new U.S. Department of Education guidance on the development of alternative and modified assessments.
+Furthermore, while Maryland's current assessment for students with severely challenging disabilities (Alt-MSA) was reported in the 2002 Maryland School Performance Report as an aggregated score, the Alt-MSA has been revised and was administered for the first time in the spring of 2003 in a new form that produced separate mathematics and reading scores as required by NCLB Section 200.6.
+Students taking this assessment are counted according to the following criteria:

-- Up to 1% of students at the LEA and state level will be classified as achieving at the basic, proficient, or advanced level according to the alternate assessment performance standards to be set in July 2003.
-These scores will be combined with the results from the MSA for determining AYP at the LEA and state levels. - Students in excess of the allowable 1%, by definition, will be classified as performing at the basic level and their scores will be combined with the results from the MSA for determining AYP at the LEA and state levels. - It is assumed that if a waiver is not granted and the number of students taking the alternate assessment exceeds 1%, that the allowable 1% must be randomly drawn from the population of alternate assessment takers.
-The proficiency of students in the sample will be determined based on the alternate performance standards.
-The proficiency of students not in the sample will be set at "basic." - It is assumed that schools are not held to the 1% rule, as the regulations are silent on this issue.
-Thus, for schools, all students taking the alternate assessment may be judged against the alternate performance standards and the resulting proficiency classification may be combined with the MSA results for determining AYP.
+- Not more than 1% of students at the LEA and state level will be classified as achieving at the proficient or advanced level according to Alt-MSA performance standards.
+These scores will be combined with the results from the MSA and the modified assessments for determining AYP at the school, LEA, and state levels. - Students in excess of the allowable 1%, by definition, will be classified as performing at the basic level and their scores will be combined with the results from the MSA for determining AYP at the school, LEA and state levels. - If the LEA or the State exceeds the 1% threshold of proficient or advanced performers on the alternative assessment, then a procedure will be applied to randomly determine which student scores will be converted to "basic" and attributed back to the school, LEA and/or the State for the purposes of calculating AYP.